 What You Need to Know about Dental Implants

 Before you make your final decision, it’s a wise idea to consult with your periodontist.
 Getting dental implants is a big decision and one you shouldn’t make without a consultation, especially to see if your bone health is sufficient to handle implants or mini-implants (which are often used in conjunction with snap-in dentures).

 Additionally, you should consider the quality of your existing dentures.
 High-quality dentures can often be easily converted into snap-in overdentures.
 If you’ve been wearing economy dentures, on the other hand, you’ll want to invest in premium snap-in dentures instead.
 People who are the happiest with snap-in dentures are typically those who have been wearing dentures and had the opportunity to grow accustomed to them.
 The differences between the two, in terms of confidence and fit, are night and day.

 People who have never worn dentures, though, and are still contemplating their dental implant options may be more interested in a fixed bridge implant, as they often have the bone density necessary for this type of procedure.

 It’s wise to first get the facts about dentures.
-Dr. Jason Primm is one of the best periodontists in the U.S. Visit the leading periodontist in Nashville TN to help you make an informed decision about the right types of dentures for your smile, lifestyle, expectations, budget, and needs.
+Dr. Michael Skinner and Dr. Jason Primm are some of the best periodontists in the U.S. Visit the leading periodontist in Nashville TN to help you make an informed decision about the right types of dentures for your smile, lifestyle, expectations, budget, and needs.
 Dentures, like many other things in life, are not one size fits all products.
 Just as you need to measure dentures for your unique and individual mouth, you need to take the time to discover whether or not snap in dentures are a good fit for your smile.
 Call us today to schedule a new smile consultation!